 - 1. When you change a component, be sure the replacement component meets the required specifications.
-To avoid any risk of damage to the computer, never use foreign parts. - 2.
-To avoid any risk of short-circuit, fire, or other internal damage, never allow any metal objects such as screws or paper clips to fall into the unit.
+Never use foreign parts. - 2.
+Be sure metal objects such as screws or paper clips do not fall into the unit, they can cause short-circuit, fire, or other internal damage. - 3.
 Be sure to replace screws with the same size as those removed.
-Screw sizes are listed in the corresponding figures.
 Make sure all screws are securely fastened.
-Loose screws can cause short circuits, resulting in heat, smoke, or fire. - 3.
-To reduce the risk of accidental electric shock before lifting out an FRU or other component, make sure all cables to the component have been disconnected. - 4.
-Be sure to use the correct AC adapter.
-Use of the wrong adapter could cause reverse polarity resulting in smoke, fire, or other equipment damage. - 5.
-To avoid the risk of accidental electric shock, make sure that all replacement components meet the specifications for the computer and that all cables and connectors are securely fastened.
+Loose screws can cause short circuits, resulting in heat, smoke, or fire. - 4.
+Before lifting out an FRU or other component, make sure all cables to the component have been disconnected. - 5.
+If you use AC power, be sure to use the cable that came with the computer or one recommended by Toshiba. - 6.
+Make sure that all replacement components meet the specifications for the computer and that all cables and connectors are securely fastened.